12 Best Banks in Michigan for 2025

 3. Upgrade

-Regional banks are often a great compromise between a large national bank and a small local bank.
-Fifth Third Bank is a regional bank with branches in Michigan, Ohio, Florida, Georgia, Illinois, Indiana, Kentucky, North Carolina, South Carolina, Tennessee, and West Virginia.
+Fifth Third Bank is a well-established regional bank with branches in Michigan, Ohio, Florida, Georgia, Illinois, Indiana, Kentucky, North Carolina, South Carolina, Tennessee, and West Virginia.

 6. Citizens Bank

-The bank offers a checking account that comes with a $9.99 monthly fee, but there’s a workaround—you can have the fee waived with at least one deposit each month.
+The bank’s checking accounts come with a $9.99 monthly fee, but this charge can be waived by making at least one deposit per month.

 7. Huntington National Bank